ToxicFrog/doom-mods/gzap/doc/gameplay.md

 ## Respawns

-By default, when you die, GZDoom loads your most recent savegame.
+By default, when you die, UZDoom loads your most recent savegame.
 If you don't have a save, it restarts the level with a basic starting inventory. gzArchipelago additionally lets you turn on respawning in the YAML; if this is on, then on death you will respawn at the start of the level with full health